 Sometime in 2003, I wrote to the editor-in-chief of a new tabloid newspaper and pitched my idea.
 After a week, my idea became my daily column which ran for a year until I gave birth to my daughter.

-There are many freelancing sites online like UpWork (the merged oDesk and Elance), PeoplePerHour, OnlineJobs PH, Outsourcely, etc. Their sites have more than thousands writing jobs available ranging from creative writing to academic writing, from copywriting to social media posting, from ghostwriting to SEO, etc. Just select which writing jobs suit you best and apply.
+There are many freelancing sites online like UpWork (the merged oDesk and Elance), PeoplePerHour, OnlineJobs PH, Outsourcely, etc. Their sites have more than thousands of writing jobs available ranging from creative writing to academic writing, from copywriting to social media posting, from ghostwriting to SEO, etc. Just select which writing jobs suit you best and apply.

 When applying or bidding for a writing job, use the law of averages: the more you apply, the more likely you’ll be interviewed sooner and get the job.
 Also, be realistic with your bids with regards to the number of hours you’ll commit and deadline.
-Since I started freelancing in 2012, I got more jobs freelancing jobs via oDesk.
+Since I started freelancing in 2012, I got more jobs freelancing jobs via the defunct oDesk.
 However, the highest paying writing jobs I got came from PeoplePerHour and OnlineJobs PH.

 With the advent of print on demand publications and e-book distribution sites, self-publishing is now easy.
 I never thought that publishing my novel in Free-eBooks.net would get a foreign publisher interested in translating it.
-I will be earning from the translation rights plus royalties IF pushed through.
+I will be earning from the translation rights plus royalties IF it pushed through.

-BY JOINING CONTESTS.
+BY JOINING CONTESTS

 Winning in writing contests could produce two things: a cash prize and bragging rights.
 Be alert on available contests that you could possibly join.
 Look into websites like Writer’s Digest, Poets & Writers, and others for contests they organize or sponsor.
 Just follow their rules and submission guidelines to the letter.